 Experiential Learning is co-located in the Pioneer Center for Student Excellence on the second floor of the Blagg-Huey Library on the Denton campus.

-Call for AY 2017-2018 Undergraduate/Graduate Experiential Student Scholars
+Call for Summer 2018 Undergraduate/Graduate Experiential Student Scholars

 The purpose of the Experiential Student Scholar program is to engage students in experiential project partnerships with faculty.
 Students must be currently enrolled TWU undergraduate or graduate students with declared majors and in good academic standing to be eligible.